Spotted steed: Reproduction and lifecycle

-Modes of distribution and introduction
+Range

-The main mode of distribution of this species has been through accidental introduction.
-Specifically, the introduction occurred indirectly when Chinese carp fry was purposely introduced from Yangtze River to the former USSR.
-Another mode of distribution the species has used to invade other habitats is that it was intentionally introduced in rivers of various Asian countries.
-Lastly, throughout most of Asia, natural dispersal has occurred; this is especially true in China, Korea, Japan, and countries connected by the Amur River basin.
+The spotted steed is native to China, Korea, Japan and the Amur basin, but it has been introduced to various other countries and regions.
+For example, it is believed to have invaded the freshwater habitats of some lakes and rivers of Russia (then a part of the USSR) due to an accidental introduction in 1988 along with Chinese carp fry from the Yangtze River.
+The spotted steed has also been intentionally introduced in certain Asian countries, and so as a result, it can currently also been found in Cambodia, Laos, Mongolia (where it is widely distributed in Lake Buir and Rivers Onon, Kherlen, and Khalkhiin), Uzbekistan, and Vietnam.

 Ecological role

-The spotted steed has been recorded to be a serious competitor and threat to the native benthic fish where it is introduced.
-This was especially true when it was introduced into the former USSR.
+The spotted steed has been recorded to be a serious competitor and threat to the native benthic fish where it is introduced, and this is especially true when it was introduced into the former USSR.
 Some impacts this species has had on habitats include causing habitat alteration, modification of natural benthic communities, negatively impacting aquaculture and fisheries, causing a reduction in native biodiversity, and engaging in competition with native species.
 The spotted steed is an excellent invader due to its rapid growth rate and higher fecundity than native fish species.
 Within its native ecosystem it engages in competition, however, it does not have as strong of an effect on other species as it does in the habitats it invades.